bgrimstad/opt-courseware/README.md

-# opt-courseware
+# Courseware for topics in machine learning and optimization
-Courseware - topics in machine learning and optimization
+Lecture notes, tutorials, etc.